Sanctuary at First Unitarian

 - As Advocates and providing Other Support: Des Moines Valley Friends Meeting, Des Moines; Downtown Disciples, Des Moines; Des Moines Intentional Eucharistic Community, Des Moines; Trinity/Las Americas United Methodist Church, Des Moines; Methodist Federation for Social Action, Iowa; and the Interfaith Alliance of Iowa.

 - Considering being a Host Sanctuary, in addition to First Unitarian: St. Andrews Episcopal, Waverly; Aldersgate United Methodist Church, Urbandale; Ames United Church of Christ, Ames; Westminister Presbyterian Church, Des Moines.

 Through the Iowa Sanctuary Movement, other Unitarian Universalist and interfaith partners will help us companion the family with material, logistical, and spiritual support.
-Since we are currently in beginning stages of this conversation, the ways in which we can support each other in our work are not yet defined, but there are many possibilities.
+The ways in which we can support each other in our work are not yet defined, but there are many possibilities.

 Because sanctuary is most commonly provided in conjunction with a public declaration of who the person in Sanctuary is, and why they are being provided sanctuary, there is not an intent to conceal.
 It is also important to note that no congregations have been prosecuted for providing sanctuary in the past forty years.

 The Sanctuary Discernment Team will be reviewing the full text of our insurance policy with appropriate staff to ensure we know the answer to this question.
 (An updated answer will be provided at that time.)
 In general, the toolkit provided by the UUA says that one would expect that the general liability section of a congregation’s policy would be sufficient, but it is prudent to look at the full policy to ensure it does not preclude someone “living” on site.